Decoding Probability Analysis of Network-Coded Data Collection and Delivery by Relay Drones: Analysis for Interconnected Bases

-where $h_\mathrm{low}=\max{(0,n-n_\mathrm{T}+k)}$, $b_\mathrm{low}=\max(0,\mu-h)$ and $\qbinom{b}{\ell}$ is the $q$-analog of the binomial coefficient known as the \textit{Gaussian binomial coefficient} \cite[p.
-125]{Cameron1994}.
-Expression~\eqref{eq.cond_sys_rank_def} enumerates all combinations of $r\geq\mu$ linearly independent received packets, which consist of $h$ source packets and $r-h$ coded packets that can be decoded into at least $\mu-h$ source packets.
-If we substitute \eqref{eq.cond_sys_rank_def} into \eqref{eq.prob_BEC}, the probability that base $\mathrm{B}_i$ will recover at least $\mu$ of the $k$ source packets and will fully (for $\mu=k$) or partially (for $0<\mu<k$) reconstruct the source message, assumes the form:
+Expression~\eqref{eq.cond_sys_rank_def} enumerates all combinations of $r\geq\mu$ linearly independent received packets, which consist of $h$ source packets and $r-h$ coded packets.
+The coded packets can be decoded into at least $\mu-h$ source packets.
+If we substitute \eqref{eq.cond_sys_rank_def} into \eqref{eq.prob_BEC}, the probability that base $\mathrm{B}_i$ will recover at least $\mu$ of the $k$ source packets and will fully (for $\mu=k$) or partially (for $0<\mu<k$) reconstruct the source message, is given by:

 Note that for $\mu=k$, then $P_\mathrm{sr}(\mu,k,n)$ in \eqref{eq.cond_sys_rank_def} reduces to $P_\mathrm{sr}(k,n)$ in \eqref{eq.cond_sys_full_rank}.
 Therefore, \eqref{eq.cond_sys_rank_def} and \eqref{eq.prob_BEC_part} can be viewed as generalisations of \eqref{eq.cond_sys_full_rank} and \eqref{eq.prob_BEC}, respectively.